PreCollege Visa Requirements

 If you are currently in F-1 status and are either returning to your American high school in the fall or graduating from your American high school and entering your F-1 60 day grace period, which must end after the PreCollege Program ends, you do not need to request an I-20 from Pratt.
 The summer application includes an option for you to upload a copy of your current I-20 and F-1 visa.

 International students studying in a country where English is not the official language are required to upload one of the following documents with their Summer Program application.

 - A score report showing a minimum TOEFL examination score of 76 iBT, IELTS score of 6, or PTE score of 48.

 - Proof of recent successful full-time study in English.
 A minimum of one year and a GPA of at least 2.0.

 These English Proficiency documents will be reviewed by PreCollege staff and shared with the Office of International Affairs.

-International Student Check In
+International Student Check-In

 Please note that on orientation day international students are required to check in on the Brooklyn Campus with the Office of International Affairs to verify their F-1 status.
 Bring your I-20 and passport.

-Residential students must check-out of their rooms by 3PM on July 27.There are NO accommodations available after check-out, 3PM.
+Residential students must check-out of their rooms by 3 PM on the final day of the program.There are NO accommodations available after check-out at 3 PM.
 If you are unable to find an appropriate flight, we recommend finding hotel accommodations for later departures.